The Dependant Spouse Offset is being phased out.

 - unable to work due to invalidity or carer obligations.

-From 1 July 2012 the offset is further restricted to dependent spouses born before 1 July 1952
+From 1 July 2012 the offset has been further restricted to dependent spouses born before 1 July 1952

 Family Tax Benefit Part B exclusion: The offset is excluded for taxpayers whose adjusted taxable income (see below) is more than $150,000, or a member of a Family Tax Benefit Part B family.

-Value of Offset: For those still eligible to claim, the maximum dependent spouse tax offset is:
+For those still eligible to claim, the maximum dependent spouse tax offset value is:

 - $2,423 in 2012-13